5th Consensus Meeting: Glaucoma Screening

 Comment: There is limited evidence for recommending lens extraction alone in eyes with mild PACG.
 Similarly there is limited evidence for recommending lens extraction alone in eyes with more advanced PACG.

-• Although commonly performed, there is limited evidence about the effectiveness of combined cataract extraction and trabeculectomy in eyes with PACG.
+Comment: Published studies to date have been non-randomized, with small sample sizes and short follow-up. - Although commonly performed, there is limited evidence about the effectiveness of combined cataract extraction and trabeculectomy in eyes with PACG.

 Comment: There is a need for studies comparing this form of surgery with separately staged cataract extraction and trabeculectomy.